We're excited to launch a permanent collection of stories for our community to share.

 Talking to your children about cancer is never easy, but it’s essential.
 With honesty, support, and reassurance, you can help your child understand and cope with your diagnosis while strengthening your bond as a family.

 Kesem provides life-changing experiences for children facing a parent’s cancer.
-We offer year-round services, our Camp Kesem summer camp program, and family resources that help children cope, become resilient, and create new friendships.
+We offer year-round services, our Camp Kesem summer camp program, our support community Club Kesem and family resources that help children cope, become resilient, and create new friendships.

 There are so many ways to give.
 Donations help Kesem change lives!
 You can help by participating in fundraising; donating through planned giving, donor-advised funds, or stock donations; attending or sponsoring an event; or shopping at our store.
 With your support, we can ensure that more children impacted by a parent’s cancer can feel joy, hope, and the magic that is Kesem.